 Special Guests this year also include renown experts and authors:

 Dr. Tracey Corey, Kentucky’s Chief Medical Examiner, is a renown specialist in Pediatric Forensic Pathology.
 Highly respected as a homicide investigator, and regarded as an expert in child homicides, Dr. Corey shares with us from the main stage and in a workshop – See more about Dr. Corey on Dateline NBC

 Dr. Gene Deisinger, Sigma Threat Management Associates and author of The Handbook for Campus Threat Assessment & Management Teams, is internationally known for his vast experience in Campus and Work Place Threat Assessments and Violence Prevention.

-This year’s Annual Seminar includes presenters from: the FBI’s Behavioral Analysis Unit, the Royal Canadian Mounted Police, the National Security Agency, the National Center for Missing and Exploited Children, the Central Intelligence Agency, the Anaheim (CA) Police Department, Maryland State Police and others.
+This year’s Annual Seminar includes presenters from: the FBI’s Behavioral Analysis Unit, the Royal Canadian Mounted Police, the National Security Agency, the National Center for Missing and Exploited Children, the Anaheim (CA) Police Department, Maryland State Police and others.

 The singular focus of the INLETS is to further develop and support the analytical and investigative capability of law enforcement and private sector stakeholders… and to do so at the most affordable registration price possible.

 This seminar is for all Law Enforcement investigators and analysts, campus police and safety, Department of Defense personnel, and private sector InfraGard members who are Risk/Investigative/Safety/Threat Practitioners.